Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Related Work

 \subsection{MF and Its Extensions}

 MF is often explained in the context of an explicit feedback task, in which users assign a rating to certain items, such as five stars.
 Here, we assume $M$ users and $N$ items are available for the recommendation task.
 Subsequently, we can construct the rating matrix $\boldsymbol{X} \in \mathbb{R}^{M \times N}$ from the historical interactions, where each element $\boldsymbol{X}_{ij}$ denotes the rating of item $j$ provided by user $i$.
-The aim is to model each feedback interaction between user $i$ and item $j$ using the inner product of the $d$-dimensional user and item latent vectors $\boldsymbol{U}_i, \boldsymbol{V}_j \in \mathbb{R}^{d}$:

-for all users and items in the task.
+The aim is to model each feedback interaction between user $i$ and item $j$ using the inner product of the $d$-dimensional user and item latent vectors $\boldsymbol{U}_i, \boldsymbol{V}_j \in \mathbb{R}^{d}$; that is, $\boldsymbol{X}_{ij} \approx \boldsymbol{U}_i^T \boldsymbol{V}_j$ for all users and items in the task.
 In general, each ``factor'' in a user's latent vector represents a preference of the user, such as liking a certain film genre.
 Similarly, each factor in an item's latent vector represents its characteristics.
 Thus, computing the inner product allows us to express that a strong match between a user's preferences and an item's characteristics will result in a strong interaction (i.e., a high score) between the user and item.

 Not all interactions between users and items can be observed in a real-world setting.
-For example, in e-commerce services, it is impossible for users to rate all products.
-The simplest way to deal with this problem is to treat the unobservables as zeros; however, because the resulting rating matrix is usually very sparse, this leads to an overfitted rating prediction.
-Therefore, the latent vectors are learned from the observed interactions using the following objective function:
+The simplest way to deal with this problem is to treat the unobservables as zeros; however, because the resulting rating matrix is usually very sparse, this leads to an overfitted prediction.
+Therefore, the latent vectors are learned from the observed interactions using the objective function:

-where $\boldsymbol{\Omega}$ denotes the set of observed feedback, $\lambda_{\boldsymbol{\Theta}}$ is the regularization parameter, and $\boldsymbol{\Theta}$ represents the set of regularized parameters.
-SGD~\cite{2009aug_y.koren} and alternating least squares (ALS)~\cite{2008dec_r.pan} are primarily used as the optimizers.
-Then, in the context of the recommendation system, the resulting latent matrices are generally used to predict and recommend items that are likely to be highly valued by the user.
+where $\boldsymbol{\Omega}$ denotes the set of observed interactions, $\lambda_{\boldsymbol{\Theta}}$ is the regularization parameter, and $\boldsymbol{\Theta}$ represents the set of regularized parameters.
+Stochastic gradient descent (SGD)~\cite{2009aug_y.koren} and alternating least squares (ALS)~\cite{2008dec_r.pan} are primarily used as the optimizers.
+Then, in the context of the recommender system, the resulting latent matrices are generally used to predict and recommend items that are likely to be highly valued by the user.